uniwswap/uniwens-docs/README.md

 ![](<.gitbook/assets/resolver-graph.png>)

-In the above example, we're trying to find the DogeChain address pointed to by 'foo.ethw'.
+In the above example, we're trying to find the EthereumPoW address pointed to by 'foo.ethw'.
 First, we ask the registry which resolver is responsible for 'foo.ethw'.
 Then, we query that resolver for the address of 'foo.ethw'.

 ### Namehash